infinite-table/infinite-react/www/pages/blog/2022/11/08/why-another-datagrid.page.md

 It all began with the `<table />` component ...

+## A (personal) history of datagrids

 <Note >

-This article is not meant to be a complete history of datagrids, but rather a summary of how we, the people at Infinite Table, have experienced this long journey of using and building components for displaying tabular data.
+This article is not meant to be a complete history of DataGrids.
+Rather, it's personal reflections on how we, the Infinite Table team, have experienced a long journey of using and building components for displaying tabular data, culminating in the creation of Infinite Table, the modern declarative DataGrid for React.

 </Note>

+### Desktop components

-## Using the `table` with `table-layout: fixed`
+### Using the `table` with `table-layout: fixed`

 Back in the days when the only way to show tabular data in the browser was to use the `<table />` component, the only way to make it perform decently was to use